YootTowerManagement/YootTower/README.md

 https://github.com/SimHacker/YootTower

+# Call for Collaboration

 Anybody want to help, or know somebody who does, please? ;) You can get in touch with me at don@donhopkins.com and check out the repo.

 There’s a lot of stuff, so I am going over the files, sorting out which versions there are, and trying to date and classify them.

 Boy am I jazzed!!!
 It’s as cool as I imagined, even more!

+## Micropolis Core (Open Source SimCity for the browser, using WebAssembly)

 I’ve been getting a head start on porting Yoot Tower to the browser by working on renovating the open source version of SimCity / Micrcopolis run in the browser as well.

 Both projects will share the same modern tech stack and web interface (Emscripten, Embind, WebAssembly, TypeScript/JavaScript, SvelteKit, Node, Canvas/WebGL/HTML/CSS, etc), so they'll eventually pliug together with multiple Yoot Towers embedded into your live SimCity!

-## Micropolis Core (Open Source SimCity for the browser, using WebAssembly)

 https://github.com/SimHacker/MicropolisCore